 To be able to put together pH-balanced meals in a jiffy, you’ll need to have key ingredients on hand.
-Check the list of Foundation Foods in the Save Our Bones Program, and stock up on foods that will form the “foundation” of many of your meals.
+Check the list of Foundation Foods in the Osteoporosis Reversal Program, and stock up on foods that will form the “foundation” of many of your meals.

 For example, when there is a sale on alkalizing frozen vegetables, buy extra so you can reach for them any time you want to whip up an alkalizing stir-fry, soup, or any delicious pH balanced vegetable-based recipe.
-And to make it even easier for you, the complete list of Foundation Foods is also included in Bone Appétit, the companion recipe book to the Save Our Bones Program.
+And to make it even easier for you, the complete list of Foundation Foods is also included in Bone Appétit, the companion recipe book to the Osteoporosis Reversal Program.

 4. Make smoothies with fruits and vegetables that may soon become overripe.